-A change of address should be made online on the Gakumu Information System as soon as possible.
+A Notification of a change of address should be made online on the Gakumu Information System as soon as possible.
 Don't forget that when you move you must notify the local municipality by submitting a change of residence notification document.

 Q14 My guarantor has changed.
-Are they any documents I should submit?
+Are there any documents I should submit?